Executing Tests on DRb Server

 With the Spork DRb server running in the background, you have a choice to execute any testing script using the Spork DRb server, or locally.

-Before you start working with , make sure that plugin is installed and enabled.
-The plugin is not bundled with IntelliJ IDEA.
+Before you start working with, make sure that plugin is installed and enabled.

 To launch Spork DRb server

 - In the Spork DRb Launch Options dialog box, select the desired testing framework, and click Run.

 If you are going to use

 sporkfor the first time in your project, launch the action with the Perform bootstrap checkbox selected.
 Thus Spork will patch the testing scripts.

 The Spork DRb server starts in a separate tab of the Run tool window.

 To run a test script using the Spork DRb server